frankframework/frankframework/FRANKDOC.md

 Declared config children and declared attributes go first.
 If config children or attributes are inherited, there is a heading with the closest ancestor from which we have inheritance.
 The config children and the attributes inherited from that ancestor follow.
 Next comes a header for the next ancestor from which config children or attributes are inherited.
 The recursion ends when all declared and all inherited config children and attributes are present.

-## Preferred order of child elements
+## Preferred order of attributes and child elements

 The order of config child setters and attribute setters in the Java code is important for the Frank!Doc.
 With the old IbisDoc documentation, this is not the case because the value fields in [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) and [@IbisDocRef](./core/src/main/java/nl/nn/adapterframework/doc/IbisDocRef.java) annotations can hold the order.
 In the Frank!Doc, the order kept in [@IbisDoc](./core/src/main/java/nl/nn/adapterframework/doc/IbisDoc.java) and [@IbisDocRef](./core/src/main/java/nl/nn/adapterframework/doc/IbisDocRef.java) annotations is ignored and the method order is used.